arviz-devs/arviz/README.md

 3. Run `./scripts/container.sh --build`

 This will build a local image with the tag `arviz`.
-After building the image tests can be executing by running `docker run arviz`.
+After building the image tests can be executing by running
+`docker run arviz bash pytest arviz/tests`

-An interactive shell can be started by running `docker run -it arviz /bin/bash`.
+An interactive shell can be started by running
+`docker run -it arviz /bin/bash`
  The correct conda environment will be activated automatically.